Emergency Rental Assistance Program (ERAP)- COVID-19

 In response to the Coronavirus Pandemic the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) program has notified the City that it will receive a formula allocation from the first round of CDBG-CV funding to be used specifically for the prevention of, preparation for, and response to COVID-19.

-City Hall is temporarily closed due to COVID-19 restrictions by the State of California.
-During this time, ERAP applications will not be accepted in person.
-Applications may be submitted via mail or email at email@example.com.
+ERAP applications are accepted in person at La Habra City Hall - Community Development Department or may be submitted via email at email@example.com.
 PDF copies are required, as photographed documents will not be accepted.

 Programa de Asistencia de Alquileres de Emergencia (ERAP)

 En respuesta a la pandemia de coronavirus el programa de Subsidios Globales para el Desarrollo Comunitario (CDBG) del Departamento de Vivienda y Desarrollo Urbano (HUD) de EE.
 UU. ha notificado a la ciudad de La Habra que recibirá una asignación de formula de la primera ronda de financiamiento CDBG-CV que se utilizara específicamente para la prevención, preparación y respuesta al COVID-19.

 Aceptaremos solicitudes del programa ERAP en persona en City Hall y tambien por correo ordinario o por correo electrónico a firstname.lastname@example.org.
 Si se envía por correo electrónico, solo aceptan copias en PDF.
 No se aceptaran fotografías de documentos.

 A special collection of 58 residences, Volara offers today’s homebuyers a sleek and modern design within a beautiful neighborhood setting.
 Conveniently nestled in the heart of La Habra, Volara is just steps away from Portola Park and close to the popular the La Habra Children’s Museum.